Art for the Future: Artists Call and Central American Solidarities

 - Members of the press are invited to preview the exhibition with Curator Erina Duganne and Artist Sabra Moore on Friday, September 9, from 9:00 – 10:00 AM.

-- Join us on Saturday, September 10, for a conversation with Curator Erina Duganne at 1:00 PM, followed by a guided tour at 2:30 PM with Duganne and Sabra Moore.
+- Join us on Saturday, September 10, for a guided tour of the exhibition at 1:00 PM with Curator Erina Duganne and Artist Sabra Moore, followed by a Curator Talk with Duganne.
 Stay tuned for more details!

 The UNM Art Museum will be open Tuesday – Thursday, 10:00 AM – 5:00 PM, and Friday – Saturday, 10:00 AM – 6:00 PM, effective on Tuesday, September 6, 2022.
 Admission is always free.